jakobzhao/geog4572/labs/lab05/readme.md

 - At least two types of map layers (e.g., tileLayer or geojson layer).
 These layers can be made by yourself or from other web map providers; (**10 POINTS**)

-> **Note:** Challenging yourself!
-Applying [a bivariate color ramp for your map](http://geoviz.ceoas.oregonstate.edu/storymap/color.html)

-- The storymap should at least include the following controls.
+Both the coordinated view and storymap should at least include the following components.

     - A favicon; (**5 POINTS**)